 When you share a live notebook, users with Admin or Editor roles can edit the notebook, including changing queries, time ranges, and text blocks (users with Viewer roles will see a read-only version).

 When someone adds a chart or text block to a notebook, you will need to refresh your page to see any additions/changes.
-If you’ve shared your notebook and know that someone else may be editing it, the best practice is to refresh the page after each change you make to ensure you don’t overwrite each other’s edits.
+If you’ve shared your notebook and know that someone else may be editing it, the general guideline is to refresh the page after each change you make to ensure you don’t overwrite each other’s edits.

 When you don’t want other users to be able to edit the chart (or if you want to save off a notebook at a certain point in time), you can create a snapshot.
 The snapshot is saved for the length of your data retention policy.